mykalamos/Programming/Garbage_Collection.md

 - For resources that wrap unmanaged resources e.g. file, mutex
 - Finalizable objects and their graphs get promoted to older generations.
 - Allocation takes longer as pointers get put on finalization list/queue.
-- During a GC reclaimable object have the references removed from finalization list and placed on freachable queue.
+- During a GC, reclaimable objects moved from finalization list ➡️ freachable queue.
-- Dedicated special high-priority CLR thread calls finalize (avoids thread synchronisation issues).
+- Dedicated special high-priority CLR thread calls ```Finalize```
+  - Avoids thread synchronisation issues
-- Assumptions about the current thread should therefore be avoided in finalize methods.
+  - So avoid assumptions about the current thread in ```Finalize``` methods
 - Freachable queue considered a root so objects can't be reclaimed.
-After finalizers on queue have been executed subsequent sweeps can reclaim the memory.
+- After finalizers on queue have been executed subsequent sweeps can reclaim the memory.

 ## What causes Finalize methods to be called
 1. Generation 0 is full